-Whether your specialism is graphic design, illustration or 3D art, chances are you'll have made a choice between acting as a freelancer or working in a studio.
-It's a major decision – are there are big pros and cons to each.
-In this article leading creative professions on both sides of the fence share their experiences to help you decide what's right for you.
+Whether your specialism is graphic design, illustration or 3D art, chances are you'll have made a choice between working as a freelancer or getting a full-time job in a studio.
+It's a major decision – and there are big pros and cons to each.

 However, he's careful to emphasise what a big decision this was.
 "Freelancing is a serious undertaking that requires the wearing of numerous hats to pull off successfully," he explains.
 "As a freelancer, you're running a small business, which requires many non-art related skills that studio artists don't need to contend with."

 When it comes to clients, however, taking the freelance route comes with its downfalls.
-Simply receiving payment can be struggle.
+Simply receiving payment can be a struggle sometimes.
 But, as Schirmer explains, it all comes down to the correct contracts.

 "Don't start working before you see a contract," she continues.
 "Once I started working for a small client when I had just started freelancing.
 After finishing the work, I never heard back from him.
 It wasn't very smart on my end."